Cervical Cancer Treatment and Surgery in India

 Squamous Cell Cancers - Squamous cell cancers arise from the squamous epithelium that covers the visible part of the cervix.
 Squamous cell cancers are unique because there is a well established progression through premalignant changes before a cancer develops.
 These premalignant changes are easy to detect by a simple screening test called the Pap test.

-Adenocarcinomas - Adenocarcinomas arise from the glandular lining of the endocervical canal.
+Adenocarcinomas- Adenocarcinomas arise from the glandular lining of the endocervical canal

 Each of these major types has several subtypes that may require special treatment.
 About 85% of cervical cancers are squamous cell cancers and the remainder are adenocarcinomas.

-Top Cervical Cancer Hospitals in India
+Best Hospitals for Cervical Cancer Surgery in India

 What are Causes of Cervical Cancer?: